LWalk2678/Dads_Dinner_ideas/README.md

   - Use dropdown menu for beef/chicken/fish/etc
   - Return meal ideas

-## Post-MVP: A list of additional/advanced features you would like to include in your app after you have met MVP.
+## Post-MVP:
  - search for additional receipies
  - make prettier

+## Goals:
-## Goals: I want to make sure the main page and JS is done by end of day Tuesday if not before.
+I want to make sure the main page and JS is done by end of day Tuesday if not before.
 Then I can focus on improving it and adding features to the page during the rest of the time.

 ## Timeframes:
  - I expect the JS to take two days as it will hold the majority of the coding.